Dermatophyllum: Description

 Dermatophyllum spp. grow to 1–11 m tall, with a trunk up to 20 cm in diameter, often growing in dense thickets that grow from basal shoots.
 The leaves are evergreen, leathery, 6–15 cm long, pinnate with 5-11 oval leaflets, 2–5 cm long and 1–3 cm broad.
 The flowers, produced in spring, are fragrant, purple, typical pea-flower in shape, borne in erect or spreading racemes 4–10 cm long.
 The fruit is a hard, woody seedpod 2–15 cm long, containing one to six oval, bright red seeds 1–1.5 cm long and 1 cm in diameter.

-All parts of the mescalbeans are very poisonous, containing the alkaloid cytisine (not mescaline, as suggested by the name).
-Nevertheless, evidence exists of the seeds of the plant having been used in a ritualistic context as a hallucinogen (or more accurately; an ordeal poison) by some Native American peoples.
+Mescal beans contain the alkaloid cytisine, which is used medically to help with smoking cessation.
+Evidence exists that the seeds of the plant have been used in a ritualistic context as a hallucinogen by some Native American peoples.
 The symptoms of cytisine poisoning are very unpleasant.
 This has led to speculation that the peyote cult may have developed as a relatively safe substitute for the potentially toxic mescalbean, given the close parallels in performance and divination between the two (including leaders of Plains Indian peyote rituals wearing a necklace of mescalbeans).